-Considering winter’s gloomy weather is seemingly continuing, we are taking alternative approaches to secure that song-in-your-heart feeling of a warm spring day.
+Considering London’s beautiful but bitterly cold weather is seemingly continuing, we are taking alternative approaches to secure that song-in-your-heart feeling of a warm summer day.

 The C&TH team brings you the musicals on in London right now that will make your face flush with warmth.